betagouv/redux-thunk-data/README.md

 export default connect(mapStateToProps)(Foos)
 ```

-NOTE: We could also used a handleSuccess in the requestData api, in order to grab the action.data foos in that simple case:
+NOTE: We could also used a handleSuccess in the requestData api, in order to grab the action.data foos.
+In that case, code to be modified is:

 ```javascript
 constructor () {